robotboy655/gmod-lua-menu/README.md

 =============

 * Server browser - This menu uses the default Source Engine server browser
-* Demos and Saves - I never use those so I didn't bother adding them.
-Who uses them anyway?
+* Limited Demos and Saves functionality - No workshop, sorting or filtering
 * Good looks
 * You can't browse through new/top rated/ect addons in main menu.
 You should use the Open Workshop button anyway.